Board of Directors

-In his role as President & CEO, John works with the Y’s board of directors to fulfill its charitable mission and achieve their vision of fundamentally enhancing the well-being for all individuals, families and communities in the region.
+In his role as President & Chief Executive Officer (CEO), John K. Hoey works with the Young Men’s Christian Association (Y’s) board of directors to fulfill its charitable mission and achieve their vision of fundamentally enhancing the well-being for all individuals, families and communities in the region.

 Born in New York City and raised in Upstate NY, John has lived in the Baltimore area since 1989.
-He received an undergraduate degree in English Literature from the University of South Carolina’s Honors College and earned his MBA at the State University of New York.
-John resides in Baltimore with his wife, Holly, and three children.
+He received an undergraduate degree in English Literature from the University of South Carolina’s Honors College and earned his Master of Business Administration at the State University of New York.
+Hoey resides in Baltimore with his wife and three children.